home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

    * The status has now changed to **Child**.
      ![Thread status](/images/integrations/homekit_controller/homekit_controller_add_02.png)
    * That's it.
 Your controller device now communicates via Thread.
-   * Your HomeKit Controller automatically discovers supported Thread devices using the [Zeroconf](/integrations/zeroconf) integration.
+   * Your HomeKit controller automatically discovers supported Thread devices using the [Zeroconf](/integrations/zeroconf) integration.
 Battery powered devices may go to sleep.
 To pair them, you may need to press a button to wake them up.

 ## 'Stateless' switches and sensors